Thousands Of Women Have No Idea A Telegram Network Is Sharing Fake Images Of Them Nude

 “As soon as you share images or videos of yourself and maybe you’re not so conscious about the privacy of this content, who can see it, who can steal it, who can download it without you knowing, that actually opens the possibility of you being attacked,” Patrini said.

-Nina Jankowicz, author of How To Lose The Information War, said this app shows that deepfakes go beyond politics.
+Nina Jankowicz, author of How to Lose the Information War, said this app shows that deepfakes go beyond politics.
 For Jankowicz, worries about the national security implications of a convincing fake video sidestep the reality that the technology is largely deployed to abuse women.

 “It’s really disturbing how accessible it is,” Jankowicz said.
 “Frankly, the thing that we’ve seen shared as evidence of the growing deep fake phenomenon, the little silly videos of Joe Biden that President Trump has shared, for instance, that stuff is far less sophisticated than what you’re talking about.”

-Jankowicz says the app has huge implications for women everywhere, especially in more socially conservative countries like Russia.
+Jankowicz said the app has huge implications for women everywhere, especially in more socially conservative countries like Russia.
 Victims could be at risk of losing their job and livelihood if a convincing but fake nude photo were made public.
 Some could face partner violence.

-“Essentially, these deepfakes are either being used in order to fulfill some sick fantasy of a shunted lover, or a boyfriend, or just a total creepster," Jankowitz said.
+“Essentially, these deepfakes are either being used in order to fulfill some sick fantasy of a shunted lover, or a boyfriend, or just a total creepster," Jankowicz said.
 "Or they're used as potential blackmail material.”

-The app and the ease of accessibility speak to larger themes of online harassment and abuse women face online — something Jankowicz has experience with first-hand.
+The app and the ease of accessibility speak to larger themes of online harassment and abuse women face online — something Jankowicz has experience with firsthand.

-“This is all part and parcel of the broader abuse and harassment that women have to deal with in the online environment, whether that's just trolling or whether it's the gendered and sexualized abuse coming from all sides of the political spectrum,” Jancowitz said.
+“This is all part and parcel of the broader abuse and harassment that women have to deal with in the online environment, whether that's just trolling or whether it's the gendered and sexualized abuse coming from all sides of the political spectrum,” Jankowicz said.
 “It’s used as a weapon of trying to push women out of the public sphere.
 This is just an extension of that.”

 While Patrini and his team didn’t find proof of these images being used for extortion of women, they fear that possibility is fast approaching.